 3.4.1.2 The Multiple Linear Regression Forecaster (MLR)

-The MLR forecaster was developed using ten independent variables, also referred to as inputs, and one target variable, which is the actual demand at a particular hour.
-The independent variables are temperature, hour of the day, month of the year, day of the week – Sunday is the first day of the week, weekend indicator – one or zero, maximum hourly demand from the previous day, minimum hourly demand from the previous day, average hourly demand from the previous day, hourly lag from the previous day, hourly lag from the previous week.
+The MLR forecaster was developed using ten independent variables (inputs), and one target variable, which was the actual demand at a particular hour.
+The independent variables were temperature, hour of the day, month of the year, day of the week – Sunday is the first day of the week, weekend indicator – one or zero, maximum hourly demand from the previous day, minimum hourly demand from the previous day, average hourly demand from the previous day, hourly lag from the previous day, hourly lag from the previous week.

 3.4.1.3 The ARIMA forecaster